 · How can I join the UCSD Cycling Team?

 There will be an informational meeting at the beginning of fall quarter in October.
-The meeting will be on Tuesday, October 6th at 7pm in the Dugout room at RIMAC.
 You will meet the officers, receive information about paying dues, and sign up for email groups at the meeting.
 Sign up for the open Google group to stay up to date with team news.
 After you pay dues, you will be added to the dues paying Google group for information about practices, races, and all the other fun stuff we do.

 Dues are $175 to join the Cycling club.
 You can also get joint membership to the Cycling and Triathlon clubs for $250.
 (You can either pay both teams $125, or $250 to one club and we’ll take care of the transfer.)

 - Check: Addressed to UCSD Cycling Team (Please put name (as it appears on the roster) in the memo)